 Adjustability and Fit

 The REI Traverse 70 comes in three sizes.
 Each one accommodates three inches of torso length (overlapping a bit with adjacent sizes) as well as 8-10 inches in waist size.
 The smallest waist size you can get to on a small is 32", so keep that in mind if you are starting with a slim waist and think you could drop some more circumference throughout your trip.
-Adjustability is not difficult but also not quite as simple as some other models like the Osprey Rook 65.
-You have to unclip the mesh back and fiddle with some flaps and velcro to change the torso length.
+To adjust, you have to unclip the mesh back and fiddle with some flaps and velcro to change the torso length.

 This pack is a durable companion.
 It offers tons of features, perhaps more than it needs to.
 In any case, if you are in the market for a model that will keep you organized while you cover miles, the REI Traverse 70 is worth a strong look.